mhhabib/Programming-Challenge/README.md

 # Installations

-- Clone this repository in your preferable directory
+- Clone this repository in your preferable directory and go to the project directory
 - Active virtual environment
 ```
 python -m venv env